Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 Modal GUIs have advantages over WIMP GUIs in certain app design contexts.
 We have posted this toolkit as an open source Github repo
-for the benefit of developers at large.
+for the benefit of app developers at large.
+It gives them a viable alternative to WIMP
+and facilitates the development of keyboard-only apps.

 ## What is a Modal GUI?
 ![Less cluttered screens](https://hex-map.khitchdee.net/WIMPvsModal.png?v08-11-2022)